-Before that I was a Research Associate in School of Economics, University of Kent, for the EMPHASIS project, with Edward Cartwright, Anna Stepanova and the other members of EMPHASIS team from Sep.
+Before that I was a Research Associate in the School of Economics, University of Kent, for the EMPHASIS project, with Edward Cartwright, Anna Stepanova and the other members of the EMPHASIS team from Sep.
 2017 to Sep.
 2018.

 Photo Image: Lian Xue

 “Mathematics self-confidence and the ‘prepayment effect’ in riskless choices” Lian Xue, Stefania Sitzia and Theodore Turocy.
 Journal of Economic Behavior & Organization (2017).